The Essential Guide to Building Balanced Development Teams

 Microsoft recognizes that it needs both senior and junior developers, and aggressively recruits at both ends of the spectrum.

-Some senior developers get frustrated with the bay area job market and drop out of it, instead opting to build their own apps or start their own boutique software development agencies.
+Some senior developers get frustrated with the tech job market and drop out of it, instead opting to build their own apps or start their own boutique software development agencies.

 Why Every Company Needs Junior Developers